-Cordelia Selomulya is a Professor of Chemical Engineering at UNSW and has taken up the lead role in the Future Food Systems CRC as its Director of Research and Commercialisation.
+Cordelia Selomulya is a Professor of Chemical Engineering at UNSW and has taken up a lead role in the Future Food Systems CRC as its Director of Research and Commercialisation.

 “It is very impressive that the CRC has been able to attract so many world-class partners to the initiative,” she says.
 “It demonstrates the size of the opportunity.”